Student Services FAQs about Coronavirus

 I'm a Doctoral student and I am worried about my financial situation, can you help?

-Departments are currently making arrangements for alternative assessments and this will be communicated to you as soon as possible.
-These should take into account existing DAP assessment arrangements, but if you have any concerns, in the first instance it is advised that you discuss your exam access requirements with your DoS/Personal Tutor.
-The Disability Service are also available to help you with any difficulties you might face.
+Assessments have been designed to take into account DAP exam arrangements, but if you have any concerns, in the first instance it is advised that you discuss these with your DoS/Personal Tutor.
+The Disability Service is also available to help you with any difficulties you might face via firstname.lastname@example.org.

 What happens with my Disabled Students Allowances (DSAs)/disability support?

-Unless you are notified otherwise, DSA and University funded disability support (e.g. Specialist Mentoring, Study Skills etc) can continue to take place remotely.
-Your support worker should be in touch with you to discuss the new arrangements.
-If you have any queries about your new arrangements, please email email@example.com.
+Unless you are notified otherwise, DSA and University funded disability support (e.g. Specialist Mentoring, Study Skills etc) can continue to take place remotely until this date.
 If you have an ongoing application for DSA, please continue with this as needs assessments can take place remotely.

 Student Immigration and Tier 4